akittana/aws-virtual-bastion/README.md

 https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-access.html

 # To use
-ssmTerminal requires index.html and client.min.js, both located under /src.
-It can be run locally or hosted on a webserver or S3 bucket by opening index.html in a browser.
+Download index.html and client.min.js, both located under /src.
+It can be run locally or hosted on a webserver (or S3 bucket).

 # Compiling from source
 If changes are made to the source code, then 'npn run prod_build' will recompile from source.